 Introduced in 2017 to coincide with upcoming feature films in the Marvel Cinematic Universe, the Marvel Series of 1 oz silver BU coins from the Perth Mint is an exciting collection that includes a total of nine distinctive designs through 2021.
 Each coin has an effigy of Queen Elizabeth II on the obverse and is issued with 1 Troy oz of .9999 pure silver on behalf of Tuvalu.
 The designs include the following releases:

-In addition to the bullion release with mintages of 50,000 coins per design, the Perth Mint also offers these coins with a limited release of 1,000 silver coins in colorized presentation cards.
+In addition to the bullion release with limited mintages per design, the Perth Mint also offers these coins with a limited release of 1,000 silver coins in colorized presentation cards.
 The cards have the same image of the representative character on the reverse that is found on the reverse of the coin.
 The main difference is the colorization of the design on the card.

 A beautiful series honoring mothers and babies in the wild, the Next Generation Series features wildlife species from the Australian wilderness on 2 oz silver blanks.
 The series is unique in its use of extremely thick blanks.
 Rather than turning to larger 2 oz silver blanks with a greater diameter to spread out the greater volume of silver, the Perth Mint uses a blank with the diameter of a 1 oz silver blank, but twice the thickness to create a chunky, heavy item.